 There is a maximum limit of $10,000 per calendar year per person.

-They are extremely low risk because they are guaranteed by the U.S.
+They are extremely low risk because the U.S guarantees them.

 The intent of creation was to help Americans protect their savings from inflation.